judka-uriel/uriel-book/uriel_en.md

-[119b](https://www.sefaria.org/Shabbat.119b.6) that Yerushalayim was destroyed because even the priests violated the Sabbath, as it is said in Yechezkel [22:26](https://www.sefaria.org/Ezekiel.22.26): “Her priests have violated My Torah, … and from My Sabbaths they have hidden their eyes”.
+[119b](https://www.sefaria.org/Shabbat.119b.6) that Yerushalayim was destroyed because even the priests violated the Sabbath, as it is said in Yechezkel [22:26](https://www.sefaria.org/Ezekiel.22.26): “Her priests have violated My Torah, … and from My Sabbaths they have hidden their eyes.”

 And the Second Temple was destroyed for violation of the Sabbath.
 In the Second Temple, the sacrifices were associated with performing labor and making